 - Carefully answer every question on the Conduct and Competency.
 Upload supporting documentation as instructed.

 Incomplete applications will delay processing.
 When incomplete applications are reviewed, applicants are notified with specific instructions regarding missing information.
 Please respond promptly to avoid further delay the processing of the application.

-Applicants who completed non-Wisconsin (including non-US) educator preparation programs are commonly issued a Wisconsin license with stipulations.
-Additional coursework is required to remove the stipulations before a regular license may be issued (see License Stipulations).
+Applicants who completed non-Wisconsin (including non-US) educator preparation programs are commonly issued a Wisconsin license with statutory stipulations.
+Additional coursework is required to remove the statutory stipulations before a regular license may be issued (see Statutory License Stipulations).